Educator Workshops

 Sharpen your STEM teaching skills!
 The Natural History Museum of Utah offers a variety of professional development opportunities to engage in science and engineering practices from the perspective of your students, working side-by-side with scientists to deepen your content knowledge.

-All Natural History Museum of Utah educator workshops are free for Utah public and charter school educators, and either relicensure hours or USBE credit will be given, as specified in the description of each workshop below.
+All Natural History Museum of Utah educator workshops are free for Utah public and charter school educators.
 These programs are supported by funding from the Utah State Legislature and in collaboration with the Utah State Board of Education.

 Interested in helping shape our teacher resources?
-Apply now to join our Teacher Ambassador Group!
+Learn more about our Teacher Ambassador Group!

 Upcoming educator workshops will be posted below.
 Click on the workshop to view all of the details and register.